 What’s the Danger of Ice Damming?

 Ice dams can be responsible for a wide variety of issues.
-They can pull gutters off houses, rot roof decks, cause mold growth in attics, cause leaks into the house, and cause a myriad of other inconvenient experiences for the unsuspecting home owner.
+They can pull gutters off houses, rot roof decks, cause mold growth in attics and cause leaks into the house.
 They can also pose a safety hazard when they fall off either as icicles or as large chunks of ice.
 That danger is exacerbated when you have a metal roof.

 What Causes Ice Damming?